edwardwohaijun/simple-filer/README.md

 # Built with

 * [Simple-peer](https://github.com/feross/simple-peer) - Simple WebRTC video/voice and data channels.

+# Why Chrome only
+WebRTC is a W3C standard, Firefox, Opera also support it.
+But one advantage of Chrome is the FileSystem API support([Exploring the FileSystem APIs](https://www.html5rocks.com/en/tutorials/file/filesystem/)).
+Data can be saved in a sanboxed file system which can only be accessed by Chrome.
+That means you can send file bigger than your computer memory allowed.
+Unfortunately, FileSystem API is Chrome-specific.
+I will consider adding support for Firefox(and nodeJS) in the future.

 # Caveats
 * This library is far from production ready, but it works well in small office, home.